Learning Ordinal Response Policies in Rank-Based Stochastic Prize-Collecting Games: Existence of Equilibria on Different Graphs

-\begin{theorem} There is a unique pure strategy Nash equilibrium for all $\mathbf{p}^0(\omega_u), \forall \omega_u$ when $\mathcal{G}$ is complete, and a fixed rule is available for breaking ties between multiple maximal rewarding strategies for an agent. \end{theorem} \begin{proof} Consider some agent $i \in \mathcal{N}$, $|\mathcal{V}|>n$ and the descending order of prizes $\mathbf{p}_{desc} = (p_1, \dots, p_{u}, p_{u+1}, \dots \fix{p_{|\mathcal{V}|}})$, where $p_u \geq p_{u+1}, \forall u \in \mathcal{N}$.
+\begin{proposition} There is a unique pure strategy Nash equilibrium for all $\mathbf{p}^0(\omega_u), \forall \omega_u$ when $\mathcal{G}$ is complete, and a fixed rule is available for breaking ties between multiple maximal rewarding strategies for an agent. \end{proposition} \begin{proof} Consider some agent $i \in \mathcal{N}$, $|\mathcal{V}|>n$ and the descending order of prizes $\mathbf{p}_{desc} = (p_1, \dots, p_{u}, p_{u+1}, \dots \fix{p_{|\mathcal{V}|}})$, where $p_u \geq p_{u+1}, \forall u \in \mathcal{N}$.
 The best action for $i$ during the first stage game is to choose the $i$-th largest prize from $\mathbf{p}_{desc}$.
 Because, any deviation made by $i$ to left in $\mathbf{p}_{desc}$, (e.g., $i-1$-th prize), will result in zero rewards since there is always a senior agent, ($i-1$), who can override $i$.
 Any deviations to right will strictly reduce the reward.
 Therefore no agent can do better than choosing the prize that matches their rank.
 In case multiple maximal prizes are available, one may invoke a tie-breaking rule that is known to everyone, e.g., \textit{agent with the lower rank choosing the prize with the minimum travel cost}.
 Then, re-sort $\mathbf{p}_{desc}$, and repeat the same procedure in the subsequent stages.
 If the $i$-th prize is 0, or $l_i^t$ is not sufficient to reach another prize, then move to $d$.
 This concludes the pure Nash equilibrium strategy for any $i$ for any $\mathbf{p}^0$.
-The uniqueness of the solution is guaranteed by the uniqueness of $\mathbf{p}_{desc}$ if no prize repeats, and by the tie-breaking rule, otherwise. \end{proof} \begin{remark} It is clear from Theorem \ref{thm:complete} that the PNE \fix{under a fixed tie-breaking rule} also results in the PNEs in the stage games.
+The uniqueness of the solution is guaranteed by the uniqueness of $\mathbf{p}_{desc}$ if no prize repeats, and by the tie-breaking rule, otherwise. \end{proof} \begin{remark} It is clear from Proposition~\ref{thm:complete} that the PNE \fix{under a fixed tie-breaking rule} also results in the PNEs in the stage games.
 Also, the total team reward under the PNE is equal to that of the optimal solution obtained by solving an equivalent TOP for a given $L$. \end{remark} Next, consider $\mathcal{G}_s$ is a star graph, i.e., edge set $\mathcal E_s=\{ (w,u) : u\in \mathcal V, u\neq w \}$, where $w$ is some \textit{staging node} that does not contain a prize.
-Then Theorem \ref{thm:complete} also applies for $G_s$: the PNE strategy for the $i$-th agent is moving to the node with the $i$-th largest prize in every alternating stage. \begin{remark} It is sufficient for an agent to only know its rank, the number of players, and the graph state to compute the PNE, instead of the full state vector, $s^t$ that includes the private state components of the other agents. \end{remark}
+Then Proposition~\ref{thm:complete} also applies for $G_s$: the PNE strategy for the $i$-th agent is moving to the node with the $i$-th largest prize in every alternating stage. \begin{remark} It is sufficient for an agent to only know its rank, the number of players, and the graph state to compute the PNE on a complete graph. \end{remark}